Kauthar-Omar/TeamLeeuwenhoek/README.md

 Our team comprises of students, researchers and professionals from different fields with the aim of perfecting their bioinformatics skills by the end of the internship.
 We are working together as a team in order to execute this weeks task.
+The task can be found [here](Task.md) together with the programming languages executed in.

 Meet the team: